awsdocs/amazon-elasticache-docs/doc_source/redis/auth.md

 When you use Redis AUTH with your ElastiCache for Redis cluster, there are some refinements\.

-In particular, be aware of these AUTH token constraints when using AUTH with ElastiCache for Redis:
+In particular, be aware of these AUTH token, or password, constraints when using AUTH with ElastiCache for Redis:
-+ Tokens must be 16–128 printable characters\.
++ Tokens, or passwords, must be 16–128 printable characters\.
 + Nonalphanumeric characters are restricted to \(\!, &, \#, $, ^, <, >, \-\)\.
 + AUTH can only be enabled for encryption in\-transit enabled ElastiCache for Redis clusters\.

-To set up a strong token, we recommend that you follow a strict token policy, such as requiring the following:
+To set up a strong token, we recommend that you follow a strict password policy, such as requiring the following:
-+ Tokens must include at least three of the following character types:
++ Tokens, or passwords, must include at least three of the following character types:
   + Uppercase characters
   + Lowercase characters
   + Digits
   + Nonalphanumeric characters \(`!`, `&`, `#`, `$`, `^`, `<`, `>`, `-`\)
-+ Tokens must not contain a dictionary word or a slightly modified dictionary word\.
++ Tokens, or passwords, must not contain a dictionary word or a slightly modified dictionary word\.
-+ Tokens must not be the same as or similar to a recently used token\.
++ Tokens, or passwods, must not be the same as or similar to a recently used token\.

 ## Applying Authentication to an ElastiCache for Redis Cluster<a name="auth-using"></a>

-You can require that users enter a token on a token\-protected Redis server\.
+You can require that users enter a token \(password\) on a token\-protected Redis server\.
 To do this, include the parameter `--auth-token` \(API: `AuthToken`\) with the correct token when you create your replication group or cluster\.
 Also include it in all subsequent commands to the replication group or cluster\.

 The following AWS CLI operation creates a replication group with encryption in transit \(TLS\) enabled and the AUTH token `This-is-a-sample-token`\.
 Replace the subnet group `sng-test` with a subnet group that exists\.